openpdfsaucer/openpdfsaucer/pdf-toolbox/README.md

 Pdf-toolbox for OpenPDFSaucer
 =============================

-Various tools for PDF files, such as split, encrypt, contact PDF files.
+Various tools for PDF files, such as split, encrypt, concatenate PDF files.